smizell/restfuljson/index.md

 ### API Consumers (Client-Side)

-**At build time**, the client SHOULD NOT include logic for constructing URLs.
+**At build time**, the client SHOULD NOT include logic for parsing or de-constructing URLs.

 **At runtime**, the client SHOULD use the links in API responses for retrieving resources.
 The client SHOULD rely on the presence or absence of links to know